SA/PPS 07.08 - Fraternity and Sorority Life Policies

 Texas State does not allow and will not recognize opposite gender auxiliary (little sister or brother) organizations.
-Recognized fraternities and sororities are prohibited from recruiting new members for, support of, or recognizing auxiliary student organizations.
+Recognized fraternities and sororities are prohibited from recruiting new members for, supporting of, or recognizing auxiliary student organizations.

-RIGHTS OF OFFICIALLY-RECOGNIZED SOCIAL GREEK LETTER ORGANIZATIONS
+RIGHTS OF OFFICIALLY-RECOGNIZED SOCIAL FRATERNAL ORGANIZATIONS

-Officially registered and recognized fraternities and sororities shall have the right to recruit new members from the Texas State student body, through periods facilitated by their governing council.
+Officially-registered and -recognized fraternities and sororities shall have the right to recruit new members from the Texas State student body, through periods facilitated by their governing council.

 Officially-recognized fraternities and sororities may raise funds on and off the campus of Texas State in accordance with university policies.
-If raising funds on campus, they must follow all solicitation, posting and reservation policies.
+If raising funds on campus, they must follow all solicitation, posting, and reservation policies.

 Officially-recognized fraternities and sororities will have the privilege of utilizing university facilities for meetings, functions, programs, and other appropriate activities provided that proper reservation forms are completed.
 Failure to comply with facility use guidelines may restrict an organization from future use of that facility and other related facilities.

 Officially-recognized fraternities and sororities will have the privilege of participating as a group, or in collaboration with other groups, in university-sponsored activities and programs.
-Good behavior and proper conduct will be expected at all times during these activities and the organization will be responsible for monitoring its members in attendance.
+Good behavior and proper conduct will be expected at all times during these activities, and the organization will be responsible for monitoring its members in attendance.

-Activities must comply with the risk management guidelines specified by the organization’s inter/national governing board and their respective Greek governing council.
+Activities must comply with the risk management guidelines specified by the organization’s inter/national governing board and their respective governing council.

-The possession or use of alcoholic beverages or other drugs must be consistent with university policies and with all applicable federal, state, county, and city laws, and ordinances.
+The possession or use of alcoholic beverages or other drugs must be consistent with university policies and with all applicable federal, state, county, and city laws and ordinances.

-An organizational event, excluding events sponsored by the university (e.g. tailgate, sporting events, and guest speakers) will be defined as one when the event is:
+An organizational event, excluding events sponsored by the university (e.g., tailgate, sporting events, and guest speakers) will be defined as one when the event is:

 attended by 50 percent of membership;